It’s not easy being green.

 Part Two

-Me: Just checking – are we still on for a ten?
+Me: Are we still on for a 10?

 Sue: It hasn’t lost any marks yet.
 Why?